 I guess all of us are very well aware of how MS Excel works and its basic and advanced operations.
 MS Excel assists with a lot of everyday office work like analyzing data, re-calculation, V lookup, H lookup, etc. Some of us have our own personal Excel made consisting of day to day requirements to keep a check on our expenses.
 At least, I have one!
-Here, it is very important to understand how in an excel the rows and columns can be moved from one serial order to another without affecting other data in the loop.
+Here, it is very important to understand how in excel, the rows and columns can be moved from one serial order to another without affecting other data in the loop.

 Now, let us start with the topic for today.
 But first, we need to get a general understanding of Rows and Columns and how to distinguish between them.
 Of course, it is very basic, yet let us start with those first.
 When we move horizontally towards the left or right in excel, we are moving in a row.
 And while we are moving vertically, it means a column.

 How to Switch Columns in Excel?

 Let us now begin by exploring different ways in which we can switch columns in an excel sheet.
 We have taken the following data for our examples to get an understanding of the above, along with an explanation as follows.

-Here is a Customer related data, where details of Customer, the products preferred by them and their rating is given.
+Here is Customer-related data, where customer details, the products preferred by them, and their rating are given.

-- The easiest way to shift any data from one place to another is by using Cut + Paste function that is the basic function of Ctrl + X and Ctrl + V as shown below.
+- The easiest way to shift any data from one place to another is by using the Cut + Paste function that is the basic function of Ctrl + X and Ctrl + V, as shown below.

 - We have cut the entire column B in the screenshot here and pasted it at the end as follows in another screenshot.
 With the help of Ctrl + V, we have pasted in Column G.